mbarskiy/Assignment2/README.md

 ### Part 2

 1. What is the outcome of the following conditional statements if the value of variable x is 5?
+Show your work.

     a.  ``` x <= 4 || (x != 9  && x > 10) ```